paracamplus/ilp9/NanoProjects/final.md

 ### Project 1 ###

+Devise and implement a concrete syntax for ILP9.
+You may use ANTLR as a parser generator.

+### Project 2 ###

 The binary boolean operators require, in order to be applied, the evaluation of both their operands.
-Very often, in programming languages, `and` and `or` are specific keywords with a short-circuit semantics that is, the left operand is always evaluated but, whenever the final result is known, the evaluation of the right operand is not performed.
+Very often, in programming languages, `and` and `or` are specific keywords with a short-circuit semantics that is, the left operand is always evaluated but, whenever the final result may be known, the evaluation of the right operand is not performed.
 For example, `false and ...` is always false independently of what `...` might be.
 Similarly `true or ...` is always true.

 Implement these new keywords `and` and `or`.

-### Project 2 ###

-Devise and implement a concrete syntax for ILP9.
-You may use ANTLR as a parser generator.

 ### Project 3 ###